roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a DaemonSet.md

 ---
-keyword: [DaemonSet, DaemonSet, K8s]
+keyword: [DaemonSet, DaemonSet, Kubernetes]
 ---

 # Create a DaemonSet

-A DaemonSet ensures that each node in a Kubernetes cluster runs one copy of a pod.
-Typically, DaemonSets are created to deploy applications that are used to log, monitor, and manage the system of a Kubernetes cluster.
-This topic describes how to create a DaemonSet in a Container Service for Kubernetes \(ACK\) cluster.
+A DaemonSet ensures that each node runs a copy of a pod.
+You can use a DaemonSet to run a log collection daemon, a monitoring daemon, or a system management application on each node.
+This topic describes how to create a DaemonSet for a Container Service for Kubernetes \(ACK\) cluster.

 ## Create a DaemonSet in the ACK console